codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 > Each metric also shows the difference in percentage compared to the reference period corresponding to the Time range selected.

-Here's an example of step information for a pipeline in the Dashboard tab.
+Here's an example of step information for all workflows in the Dashboard tab.

    {% include image.html
   lightbox="true"